softawaregmbh/docker-webdev/examples/README.md

 This approach extends the Advanced example with a *custom container*.
 The Dockerfile derives from `softaware/webdev:alpine-6.10.3`.
 At the end the Angular CLI Port is exposed to enable the live-server.
+This could have been omitted, but it if you want to use the container with `docker-compose` now other containers can see port *4200* on this one.
 Now you can customize your image whatever you like, e.g. `RUN npm install -g npm-check` installs a npm package "globally", which means in the *container only* in this case.

 The `docker-devenv.ps1`-Script sets the whole thing up.